 Avoid taking any anti-inflammatory drugs, such as aspirin.

 - Arrange for transportation home after the procedure.

-Your breast revision at Finesse will be performed by a board-certified plastic surgeon.
+Your breast revision at Finesse will be performed by a plastic surgeon.
 This procedure is usually performed on an outpatient basis.

 For your comfort, medication will be administered during your procedure.
 The choices of anesthesia include intravenous sedation and general anesthesia.
 Your doctor will recommend the best choice of anesthesia for you.

 Your plastic surgeon will use one of two types of surgical incisions during your procedure: inframammary or periareolar.
 The type of incision used during your procedure depends on the current size and shape of your breasts, degree of change desired, type of implant and your preference.